 The following operations transform an equation into an equivalent equation.
-Therefore, the new equation has the same solution set as the original equation.
+The new equation has therefore the same solution set as the original equation.

-- Addition of any number to both sides of the equation - Subtraction of any number from both sides of the equation - Multiplication of both sides of the equation by any number $\neq 0$ - Division of both sides of the equation by any number $\neq 0$
+- Addition of an arbitrary number to both sides of the equation - Subtraction of an arbitrary number from both sides of the equation - Multiplication of both sides of the equation by an arbitrary number $\neq 0$ - Division of both sides of the equation by an arbitrary number $\neq 0$